apache/tvm/relax_spec.md

 # Types in Relax

-Relax presently has five types, defined in the implementation in `python/tvm/relax/ty.py` and `include/tvm/relax/type.h`:
+Relax presently has six types, defined in the implementation in `python/tvm/relax/ty.py` and `include/tvm/relax/type.h`:

 1. `DynTensorType`, referring to tensor values (referred to in the front-end as `Tensor`).
 In Relax, tensor types keep track of the rank (number of dimensions) in the `ndim` field and the data type of the tensor data in the `dtype` field.
 Both the rank and data type are optional: Using -1 for `ndim` indicates that the tensor is of unknown rank and using `DataType::Void()` for  `dtype` indicates that it's of unknown data type.
 2. `ShapeType`, referring to shape values.
 3. `FuncType`, referring to functions (closures). `FuncType`s specify the types of their parameters, a return type, and whether the function is pure.
 4. `TupleType`, referring to tuple values, giving the types of their fields.
+5. `PackedFuncType`, referring to the type of PackedFunctions.
-5. `ObjectType`, referring to any Relax value, including values used and returned by `PackedFunc` or operator calls that do not belong in any of the above categories.
+6. `ObjectType`, referring to any Relax value, including values used and returned by `PackedFunc` or operator calls that do not belong in any of the above categories.

 ## Subtyping